 They have very strange orientation (Figures 15 a,b): east departure from north 22-240.
 This exceptionally cannot be explained nor as a solar orientation (does not fit for this latitude for solstices) nor as orientation by compass (is too much declined).

 Similar orientation (east deviation 16-170) was found for Nanliang Hutai in Xining (province Qinghai), about 100 km west of Xi´an.
 It comes from dynasty Dong Jing, 316 – 420 AD.
 According to Liu and Wu (2012), it was not a tomb but a platform for army parades.
-This means that this object is excluded from our further investigation (may be, the same is true for Baling).
+This means that this object is excluded from our further investigation (may be the same is true for Baling).

 Object called Tailing, situated about 85 km west of Xi´an, in town Yangling (province Shaanxi), is a tomb of emperor Sui Wen(di) (*541 AD, reign 581– 604 AD).
 The dynasty Sui (Suej) is dated to 581– 618 AD.
 The orientation of the pyramid is south-north.